 Stolen Recordings, Resonate, RMIT University and dozens of independent labels

 - The pilot is a safe, closed system.

 - It is a practice run with real data to test process and scalability.

 - Each initial partner label will contribute between 10 – 30 releases of metadata

 - The pilot is realistic, and uses a correct-by-construction approach, to build a robust solution correctly the first time.

-- The basic demo is already funded, is in development and uses Resonate’s streaming service as the test connection.
+- The demo will use Resonate’s streaming service as the test connection.

 - Data can be accessed by other DSPs without the need for those organizations to also be “on blockchain”.

 - This is a flexible system for catalog management with advanced security, cryptography and automated smart contracts that enables a new model for “commons-based” data and access.

 - This is not a strictly commercial venture, but will likely create efficiencies, leading to greater profitability for all parties.